 - Remember babies, unless toilet trained, are not allowed to use the pool.
 I recommend taking an inflatable baby bath with you so baby can cool off on the comfort of your balcony.
 Also many staterooms – unless you book a suite or sail on Disney do not have a bath!
 So an inflatable baby bath in my opinion is a definite must pack.
 For more advice on essential things to pack for travelling with baby check out this post!

 - Dining Room Options – first sitting or anytime dining.
 Anytime Dining on Royal Caribbean is only available if you prepay your gratuities but is totally worth it in our opinion.
 It allows you to change your schedule day by day and also means you can get a table on your own which might take some of the stress out for parents.

-- Don’t overschedule and be flexible – my go to advice for any travel with a baby!
+- Don’t overschedule and be flexible – my go to advice for any travel with a baby but especially try for taking baby on a cruise where there is something going on 24 7!
 Tired babies are cranky babies and cranky babies make for cranky parents.
 Prioritise what you really want to do and plan down time for the little ones.

 But don’t just take my word for it!
-Here’s what other parents say about taking a cruise with a baby or toddler!
+Here’s what other parents say about taking babies on cruises and give you their top tips for how to cruise with a baby successfully!